edinburghlivinglab/ddc/pages/project_success.md

 Having a successful project does **not** depend on:

-1. Pleasing DDS staff members and only choosing options or methods you think they like!
+1. Pleasing DDC staff members and only choosing options or methods you think they like!
 The  important thing is that your team can give a good explanation of what you have done, and why,  and how.
 It is **your** project, and you have the final ownership and responsibility for it.

 2. Having "good" or "significant" results, or testing your final design with lots of people.
-DDS  projects are intended to be small.
+DDC  projects are intended to be small.
 You will have limited time to test your final design.
 This is OK.
 Much more important is being able to discuss and use the information  that you do have, and to reflect on your design.